 Even though The Great Movie ride is now gone from the Chinese Theater, that doesn’t mean that it’s lost its identity and its Hollywood Roots.
 In fact, there is still quite a lot of the Hollywood influence remaining as it transitions into Mickey and Minnie’s Runaway Railway.

 Even though it retains its Hollywood glamour, the Chinese Theater has been given a “Mickey touch.”
-When you enter the theater there are Mickey posters hanging on the walls made specifically for this attraction.
-These posters are in the style of the new Mickey Mouse short films.
+When you enter the theater there are digital Mickey posters hanging on the walls in video screens made specifically for this attraction.
+These posters are in the style of the new Mickey Mouse short films and show off some of the Mickey animated shorts.

 There is another reason why the Chinese Theater is the perfect location for Mickey and Minnie’s Runaway Railway.
 When Mickey Mouse starred in Mickey Steps Out all the way back in 1093, guess where it premiered at.
 That’s right… the real Chinese Theater in Hollywood.
 So Mickey and the Chinese Theater have a long history together and it’s going to continue that way.